neoneniguma/minidust/README.md

 🌈 Outputs a clean, colorized coverage report at the end of each test run

+🔍 Identifies unused methods to help you find dead code

 ## Installation

 Add this line to your application's Gemfile: